-The Senate Energy and Natural Resources Committee is scheduled to mark up nine separate bills Thursday, which could be merged into a larger energy and climate package that the Democratic leadership will bring to the floor later this month.
+The Senate Energy and Natural Resources Committee is scheduled to mark up nine separate bills this Wednesday, which could be merged into a larger energy and climate package that the Democratic leadership may bring to the floor later this month.

-Once the measures are marked up, they would become eligible to be included in the broader energy bill, which is expected to come to the Senate floor during the week of July 26, said Bill Wicker, a spokesman for Sen. Jeff Bingaman (D-NM), chairman of the Senate energy panel.
+Once the measures are marked up, they would become eligible to be included in the broader energy bill, which may come to the Senate floor during the week of July 26, said Bill Wicker, a spokesman for Sen. Jeff Bingaman (D-NM), chairman of the Senate energy panel.

 Senate Majority Leader Harry Reid (D-NV) is said to be piecing a number of smaller energy bills together.
 The underlying bill is expected to be the Outer Continental Shelf (OCS) reform bill, which would overhaul regulation of the offshore industry.
-The Senate energy committee voted out the measure in late June (see Daily GPI, June 22).
+The Senate energy committee voted out the measure in late June (see NGI, June 28).

-Also likely to be included is a bill, passed by the Senate Environment and Public Works Committee (EPW), that would remove the existing $75 million cap on a producer's liability for economic damages from oil spills on the federal OCS.
+Also likely to be included is a bill, passed by the Senate Environment and Public Works Committee (EPW), that would remove the existing $75 million cap on a producer's liability for economic damages from oil spills on the federal OCS (see NGI, July 5).

 The $75 million cap was initially to be substituted with a $10 billion limit, but an amendment offered by EPW Committee Chairman Barbara Boxer (D-CA) would totally remove the cap on a producer's economic liability.

 Meanwhile, a discussion draft of Bingaman's climate proposal to cut emissions only in the utility industry has been making the rounds in Washington, DC.
 But he has no immediate plans to introduce the bill, Wicker said.
 "I don't think there's the 60 votes for cap-and-trade legislation" that would be needed to block a Republican filibuster, he noted.